lukskul/Vessel-Mechanic-Log-V.2/README.md

    After committing your changes, push your branch to your GitHub fork.

 7. **Create a Pull Request**:
    Submit a PR to the original repository to merge your changes.
-This is where the project maintainers review your changes.
+This is where I review your changes.

 ---